 #45 Glenns Valley Nature Park

-Although smaller than the other recommended Indy parks, the Glenns Valley Nature Park features wooded hiking trails, grassy picnic areas and a sledding hill for snowy winter days.
+Although smaller than the other recommended Indy parks, the Glenns Valley Nature Park features wooded hiking trails, grassy picnic areas and a sledding hill for snowy days.
+The beautiful Glenns Valley House at the top of the hill is available for rent for private events.

-Pro Tip: Visiting Glenns Valley Nature Park is one of the fun free things to do in Indianapolis!
+Budget Tip: Visiting Glenns Valley Nature Park is one of the fun free things to do in Indianapolis!

 #46 Holliday Park

-What To Eat in Indianapolis: Restaurants
+What To Eat in Indianapolis

-One of the best things happening in Indianapolis is the foodie scene!
+One of the best things happening in Indianapolis is the foodie scene.
 If you are wondering what to do in Indianapolis on your weekend trip, put a few of these epic eateries on your list!

 Indulge in an Indianapolis Tenderloin Sandwich